 NSC calculator also known as Post Office NSC calculator is an online tool that calculates the maturity amount you will get from your NSC investment.
 The NSC interest (6.8% p.a.) is compounded once a year and is reinvested every year.

 To use this NSC interest calculator, enter the investment amount and the current NSC interest rate, and hit the ‘calculate’ or ‘submit’ button.
 You will know the total NSC interest earned along with the NSC maturity amount in just a click, thus eliminating long calculations and errors as well.

-- The calculator is a quick way to figure out how much you’ll get at maturity.
+- The calculator is a quick way to figure out how much you’ll get at maturity

 How Does the NSC Calculator Work?

-So suppose you have invested Rs.
-2,00,000 for 5 years.
+For example, you have invested Rs.
+20,000 in NSC for 5 years.
 The current interest rate set by the government on NSC is 6.8%, and the compounding frequency is yearly.